 You’ll need to push the ISO a little sometimes.
 If you’re shooting a quick-moving animal like a bird, you probably can’t stop that motion otherwise.
 New camera bodies are great at shooting at high ISO, but you need to know your camera well enough to know when the ISO will cause too much noise and grain.
 These images can be unusable, even if they are technically perfect otherwise.
 Just because your wildlife photography camera can go to ISO 102,400 doesn’t mean you should!

-You might want to read our article on 25 simple photography tips that will help you become better at your craft and take those stunning pictures that you always wanted.
+You might want to read our article on most popular picture editing apps that will help you become better at your craft and take those stunning pictures that you always wanted.

 Another part of your camera you want to know how to use is the autofocusing system.
 Play around with it in all conditions, especially with moving objects.
 If you’re after something that moves fast, be ready to use the continuous focus tracking with the burst mode.
 A lot of the images will be trash, but you will have a few keepers if you know your camera well.